mshangle1/watchmen/WATCHMEN_STEPS.md

 ---

-- **I query for Integer "sql_query" with parameters as Data Table and store result as "key" in scenario scope:
+- **I query for Integer "sql_query" with parameters as Data Table and store result as "key" in the scenario scope:
         |param_name|value|**
     - Resolve placeholders for sql query.
 If SQL query provided as a file (*.sql) - locate file and read from file SQL query (one query per file).
       Resolve all placeholders for values from data table.
 Execute SQL query.